Join a Committee

 Awards Committee

-The Awards Committee reviews nominations for the six Society Awards: Thomas Hunt Morgan Medal, GSA Medal, GSA Early Career Medal, George W. Beadle Award, Edward Novitski Prize and Elizabeth W. Jones Award for Excellence in Education.
+The Awards Committee reviews nominations for seven Society Awards: Thomas Hunt Morgan Medal, GSA Medal, GSA Early Career Medal, GSA Mentorship Award, George W. Beadle Award, Edward Novitski Prize and Elizabeth W. Jones Award for Excellence in Education.

 Current Members